validitylabs/HOPR-PL-Substrate/README.md

 ### Signature verification

-Every time a node sends a packet to the next downstream node, it creates an *update transaction* that alters the state of the payment channel.
+Every time a node sends a packet to the next downstream node, it creates an *update transaction* that locally alters the state of the payment channel.
 The transaction contains not only the amount that is transferrred but also an elliptic curve point.
+The purpose of the additional curve point is to decouple the settlement of a payment channel between two parties from the actions of other parties.
+In addition to the amount that is transferred to the next node, the signature of the update transaction covers also that curve point.

-The signature is computed over the transaction data as well as the curve point, so once a node receives that transaction, it can verify whether the signature is correct without requiring any additional values.
-However, the on-chain application logic accepts that update transaction only if the sender of the transaction is able to present either a value that solves the discrete logarithm problem for that point or renounce a fraction of the received money.
+Once a node receives that transaction, it can, as none of the embedded values is blinded, verify whether the signature fits to the expected public key.
+However, the on-chain application logic will accept that update transaction only if that party is able to present either the cofactor that is required to derive the curve point from base point of that used curve or renounce a fraction of the received money.
+The discrete logarithm assumption guarantees at that point that the probability for the sender to derive that cofactor from curve point is negligible.

 The reason for this mechanism is that the payment channel between a node and the next downstream node relies on the acknowledgments that this node receives from those nodes to which it forwards the messages.
 More precisely, the settlement and therefore the payout depends on the behavior of third parties.
 As this contradicts the principle of a payment channel between exactly two parties, both nodes need to be able to settle their payment channel even when others do not acknowledge the reception of packet in time.